GervinFung/gitignored/README.md

 ## Web App

-A web application that let the developer generate various `.gitignore` templates
+A web application that let the developer generate various `.gitignore` templates, available [here](https://gitignored.vercel.app)

 The templates are taken from the repo [gitignore](https://github.com/github/gitignore) of GitHub.
 Hence the templates generated are reliable